-Cinemagic is an organisation with international networks and a worldwide reputation for excellence in children’s programming.
+Cinemagic is an organisation with international networks and a worldwide reputation for excellence in children’s and youth programming.

-Since it was established Cinemagic has engaged with over 500,000 young people, screened over 3,000 films, and hosted over 500 masterclasses, industry workshops, Q&As and special events.
+Since it was established Cinemagic has engaged with almost 1 million young people.
 Our film production projects have received international acclaim for their ambition, quality and reach.

 Cinemagic embraces the magic of film, television and digital technologies and offers young people the chance to develop real skills, explore opportunities, and reaffirm their belief in what they want to do and their own ability to achieve it.

-Cinemagic has incredible patrons that share in its ethos such as, Liam Neeson, Pierce Brosnan, Saoirse Ronan, Colin Farrell, Suranne Jones, Paula Malcomson and Julian Fellowes, to name but a few.
-Their support is vital and they are extremely generous with their time.
+Cinemagic has incredible patrons that share in its ethos such as, Liam Neeson, Pierce Brosnan, Saoirse Ronan, Colin Farrell, Suranne Jones, Paula Malcomson, Julian Fellowes, Hayley Mills, Saoirse Monica Jackson and Lord David Puttnam to name but a few.

 The Cinemagic Education Programme, for pre-schools, primary schools, post-primary schools and third level education institutions, is recognised for its innovation and ambition and its ability to use film to engage with young people to provide active and memorable learning, to stimulate discussion on social issues and to provide practical opportunities to learn new skills and learn about the creative industries.
 As a leader in film education , Cinemagic offers truly unique opportunities, with practical workshops, film exhibition, guest speakers, masterclasses and filmmaking initiatives.